This article will show you how the impostor syndrome works and what you can do to considerably decrease its impact on your life.

 Both men and women.
-Up to 70% of people will go through an impostor syndrome at some point in their career.
+Up to 70% of people will go through the impostor syndrome at some point in their career.

 The impostor syndrome is mostly experienced by high-achieving people according to the literature, even though I’d tend to temper and say “highly-ambitious” people instead.

 The perfectionist: the perfectionist expects 100% of results to be “the minimum acceptable level of performance”.
-If 100% is acceptable, 99% is a big “fail”, which leads her not to believe she actually succeeded.
+If 100% is acceptable, 99% is a big “fail”, which leads him not to believe she succeeded.
 These people are the “never enough” results-oriented ones.

 The expert: The expert will not feel “good enough” if he doesn’t know all the pieces of information there is to know.
 Experts study, prepare, pass diplomas, and get certifications to the extreme before “feeling entitled” or ready for a job or a mission.